Gift Guide for Nurse Practitioner School Graduates (2022)

 The best gifts you can give are those that demonstrate the same level of thought, care, and kindness that NP grads will practice with their patients on a daily basis.
-This gift list is designed to help give you thoughtful, useful, and needful gifts that will help a NP graduate to celebrate and to succeed in the career they have worked so hard to advance through their schooling efforts.
+This gift list is designed to help give you thoughtful, useful, and needful gifts that will help an NP graduate to celebrate and to succeed in the career they have worked so hard to advance through their schooling efforts.

 Small Affordable Gifts

-For NP graduates about to enter the healthcare field, coffee is often an ingredient for successfully navigating hectic, busy, and sometimes long shifts.
-Whether you offer the NP graduate you know beans, a cup, or a gift-certificate to a local, fair-trade coffee shop, the gift of robust flavor that delivers an energy boost is one that most NP grads will be happy to receive.
+If the NP you know is a coffee snob, give them the gift of the best possible coffee on earth—that which doesn’t use pesticides or destroy lives or the planet.
+Whether you offer the NP graduate you know beans, a single cup, or a gift certificate to a local, fair-trade, organic coffee shop, the gift of robust flavor that delivers an ethical energy boost is one that most NP grads will be happy to receive.

 Books for NPs

 For the NP school graduate interested in seeing the struggles and resultant growth of a career as a nurse practitioner, this anthology of nursing narratives has a breadth and depth of moving wisdom, experience, and insight.
-Penned by nurses at all stages in their career, this could be an excellent gift to illustrate to a new NP how to find joy and meaning in a career where there can be struggle due to things like bureaucracy and burnout.
+Penned by nurses at all stages in their career, this could be an excellent gift to illustrate to a new NP how to find joy and meaning in a career where there can be struggles due to things like bureaucracy and burnout.

 Whether the NP graduate you know is going to join a hospital or strike out alone, Carolyn Buppert’s guide is important to any new or current NP.
-Revised for 2017, the guide includes teachable moments from malpractice cases, emerging issues in health policy, guidelines for prescribing controlled substances and opioids, issues with EHRs, issues with HIPAA, and more.
+Revised for 2021, the guide includes teachable moments from malpractice cases, emerging issues in health policy, guidelines for prescribing controlled substances and opioids, issues with EHRs, issues with HIPAA, and more.
 Those graduates considering the pursuit of a DNP may also find this guide super helpful.

 For the academically and research-inclined NP graduate, this guide by Cynthia Saver is a comprehensive resource that helps NPs to go from idea to published article.
 In addition to pushing NPs toward a completed manuscript, this book covers collaboration with other healthcare authors, how to avoid predatory publishers, converting a dissertation or capstone to a published article, book review writing and submission, different publishing formats, and more.